 The next thing to know is the limitations of using 3D Models in PowerPoint 2016.
 If you will select any of the 3D Models from the presentation then you will find a new Format Tab will appear in the Office Ribbon and if you will click on the Format Tab then you will find various actions that can be applied to the selected 3D Model in PowerPoint 2016, see Figure 1.3:

 No 3D Views For 3D Models in PowerPoint 2016

-But there is a good news that you will be able to change the Scenes.
-Each 3D Model consist of various different animated scene sequences, which we can change according to the animation scene requirements.
-Total number of available scenes depends on the selected 3D Model.
+But there is good news, you will be able to change the Scenes.
+Each 3D Model consists of various different animated scene sequences, which we can change according to the animation scene requirements.
+The total number of available scenes depends on the selected 3D Model.
 One model may have 5 scenes while the other may have 11 different animated scene sequences.
 See Figure 1.6:

 You can also Copy and Paste a 3D Model from the downloaded presentation into a New Presentation or New Slide.
 See Figure 1.7:

-The other features that you can use over a 3D Model in PowerPoint 2016 are changing the Alignment, change the Size of the model, use Selection Pane to name the Layers, Arrange the positions like Send To Back or Bring To Front, and most importantly that you can also apply most of the PowerPoint Animation Effects to a 3D Model like Entrance, Emphasis, Exit and Motion Paths.
+The other features that you can use over a 3D Model in PowerPoint 2016 are changing the Alignment, changing the size of the model, using Selection Pane to name the Layers, Arrange the positions like Send To Back or Bring To Front, and most importantly that you can also apply most of the PowerPoint Animation Effects to a 3D Model like Entrance, Emphasis, Exit and Motion Paths.
 Watch the video in Figure 1.8 to learn more about Format Tab options:

-So that is all what you can do with 3D Models in earlier versions of PowerPoint and don’t forget to mention in the comment section that either this trick worked for you or not and what version of PowerPoint you were using.
+So that is all you can do with 3D Models in earlier versions of PowerPoint.
+Don’t forget to mention in the comment section whether this trick worked for you or not and what version of PowerPoint you were using.